-Clara Mordan, the daughter of a prosperous manufacturer of propelling pencils, was born in South Kensington in 1844.
+Clara Mordan, the daughter of a prosperous manufacturer of propelling pencils, was born in South Kensington South Kensington on 28th September 1844.
 She became a supporter of women's suffrage after hearing John Stuart Mill make a speech on the subject in 1866.
 Mordan attended several public meetings on the enfranchisement of women before joining the Manchester National Society for Women's Suffrage in 1888.
 In 1900 Clara Mordan became a member of the executive committee of the Central Society for Women's Suffrage.
 Her father died in 1901, leaving an estate that was worth £117,864.

 Mordan also made several speeches on behalf of the WSPU.
 This included public meetings in Bristol and Plymouth in 1908.
 On 14th January 1909 Mordan presented Emmeline Pankhurst with an amethyst, pearl and emerald necklace on her release from prison.